emberjs/website/source/guides/testing/testing-xhr.md

       alert(result);
     });

-This only needs to be running in the run loop if you attach to the promise after it's been fulfilled.
+This only needs to be wrapped up in the run loop if you attach to the promise after it's been fulfilled.

 ###Testing promises and the run loop